Upwardfi/docs/source/includes/settlements.md

 # Settlements

 A settlement refers to the transfer of funds between Highline and clients.
 This happens whenever a bill payment is due, and will be reflected in this API and our daily settlement file.
+The daily settlement file is available by 4pm ET.

 ## Check product's settlements